HumabHatterZed/WhistleWindInscryptionMods/README.md

 |2/30%|30%|20%|20%|_4%*_|
 |3/25%|25%|25%|25%|_8%*_|

-*If you're playing Kaycee's Mod the chance of drawing a Rare is halved to 2% and 4% for maps #2 and #3 respectively.
+*If you're playing Kaycee's Mod, the chance of drawing a Rare is halved to 2% and 4% for maps #2 and #3 respectively.

 ## 🕓 Closing Notes
 Hello all!
 Thanks for all the support!!
 I hope you've been enjoying the mod, and I hope you enjoy this update!